x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/export-mailbox-audit-logs.md

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mailbox audit logging" entry in the [Messaging policy and compliance permissions](https://technet.microsoft.com/library/ec4d3b9f-b85a-4cb9-95f5-6fc149c3899b.aspx) topic.

-To enable mailbox audit logging for a single mailbox, run the command in the Shell.
+To enable mailbox audit logging for a single mailbox, run the command in Exchange Online PowerShell.

 ```
 Set-Mailbox <Identity> -AuditEnabled $true